canonical/vanilla-monorepo/configs/typescript-base/README.md

 Best Practices:

     Use Explicit File Extensions: With NodeNext, include file extensions (e.g., ./Button/index.js).
-    Maintain an index.ts for Exports: Collect all exports in a single index.ts at the package root for easier imports.
+    Maintain an index.ts.hbs for Exports: Collect all exports in a single index.ts.hbs at the package root for easier imports.
     Consider the Module Type: Use Node resolution if CommonJS is preferred; otherwise, NodeNext for ESM compliance.

 This approach maintains compatibility with both Node.js and bundlers.